Xeverous/the_website/website/pages/cpp/utility/cpp_faq.md

 - no garbage collection
 - no limitations of expressibility
 - no performance degradation (zero-overhead abstractions)
-- ISO-standarized code (guuaranteed portability)
+- ISO-standarized code (guaranteed portability)
 - tool enforced correctness

 <!-- Source: 44:30 and 1:04:55 "Bjarne Stroustrup: learning and teaching modern C++". -->